-To be recognized as the leading source for useful financial information that promotes government transparency.
+• To be recognized as the leading source for useful financial information that promotes government transparency and accountability.

-The agency's core values are teamwork, integrity, innovation, and effort that goes "above and beyond".
+The agency's core values are teamwork, integrity, innovation, and effort that goes "above and beyond."

-2. MAJOR ACHIEVEMENTS FOR FY 2008-2009
+2. MAJOR ACHIEVEMENTS FOR FY 2009-2010

 - Received high customer satisfaction ratings from our external customer survey.
 Compared the results to the American Customer Satisfaction Index, a nationally recognized index that provides industry specific measures of customer satisfaction.
-See page 27. - Issued a Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2008 that earned a "Certificate of Achievement for Excellence in Financial Reporting" from the Government Finance Officers Association of the United States and Canada (GFOA).
-Received national recognition for being one of the four most timely states to prepare and issue its FY08 CAFR.
-Since 2002, South Carolina is the only state to improve every year the number of days it takes to compile and release its CAFR. - Issued a Popular Annual Financial Report (PAFR) for the fiscal year ended June 30, 2008.
-The Popular Report was submitted to the GFOA for review, and received the GFOA's "Award for Outstanding Achievement". - Continued to support the Budget and Control Board's statewide enterprise information system (SCEIS) project that will provide a comprehensive statewide platform for managing the state's financial and human resources.
+See page 27. - Issued a Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2009 that earned a "Certificate of Achievement for Excellence in Financial Reporting" from the Government Finance Officers Association of the United States and Canada (GFOA). - Issued a Popular Annual Financial Report (PAFR) for the fiscal year ended June 30, 2009.
+The Popular Report was submitted to the GFOA for review, and received the GFOA's "Award for Outstanding Achievement". - Supported the Statewide legacy accounting system (STARS) and the new SCEIS accounting system.
+The resources to maintain both systems has and continues to be a significant task for the agency given existing resources.
+The interface between SCEIS and STARS requires a "cross walk" of almost every transaction between the two systems. - Continued to support the Budget and Control Board's statewide enterprise information system (SCEIS) project that will provide a comprehensive statewide platform for managing the state's financial and human resources.
 The SCEIS project, mandated by the SC Legislature (Act 151 of 2005), is designed to move the state toward a more comprehensive common system for managing the state.
-Assisted the SCEIS project team with converting 30 agencies to the SCEIS system; 35 additional agencies will convert to SCEIS in November 2009.
+Assisted the SCEIS project team with converting 69 agencies to the FI/MM and 67 agencies to the HR/PR SCEIS system.
 Conversion for each agency includes implementing a document management or "imaging" system.
+The Comptroller General's Office support included making available eight members of its technical and program staff on a full-time basis.